650-626-Great Vocals

 Writer/Composer: Cynthis Weil / Barry Mann (1966)

 Roy’s 3rd entry on our list comes with some regret.
 He died of a stroke at 40, shortly after recording this magnificent recording.
 He came upon hard times, was a close friend of Elvis Presley, and his friend covered the cost of his funeral.
 However, we go back to the voice, certainly one of the greatest in Pop history, one in which his pipes had the quiver and vibrato of an Opera star, to one that covered Gospel, Soul, R&B, Rock, and Jazz.
-Now almost forgotten when mentioned among 20th century’s greats, this vocal is a Shattering, Tour-de=force!
+His vocals were powerful, astonishing and captivating.
+Among his hits were Pledging My Love, Don’t Let Go and You Can Have Her.
+Now almost forgotten when mentioned among 20th century’s great singers, this vocal is a Shattering, Tour-de=force!